Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 Oops!
 Looks like using `assert_eq!()` requires code for handling panics.

 To make sure normal users don't need to define a `#[panic_handler]` for every program, we'll implement it in our standard library.
-We can just use WASM's `unreachable` command for now.
-This will trigger the corresponding "trap" on the WASM virtual machine and immediately stop execution.
+We can just use Wasm's `unreachable` command for now.
+This will trigger the corresponding "trap" on the Wasm virtual machine and immediately stop execution.

 ```rust
 // std/src/sys.rs